ZoraizQ/zambeel-course-tracker/README.md

 ![ss](ss.png)

+## Updates (v1.1):
+- Multiple course tracking, enrolls as soon as one of them is open
+- Notification issues fixed for Windows, ensuring complete compatibility

 ## Features:
 - Automatic refresh with random delays (5-20 minutes, can be altered).
 Only refreshes the page so it is perfectly safe.
 - Auto enroll course when it is found to be open, else just refresh the page.